RyderReed15/RyderReed15/README.md

 - :telescope: I aspire to be Software Engineer/Developer in the Aerospace field.

-- :seedling: Working on learning Swedish.
+- :seedling: Working on learning React.

 - :zap: In my free time, I work on personal projects or learn about technological history.